The Clarity Crisis: When Everyone's Busy But Nothing Moves Forward

 The leadership blind spot is that executives typically have the most clarity.
 They were in the room where strategy was debated.
 They understand the trade-offs.
 They know the "why" behind every decision.

-But by the time that message cascades down three levels and reaches the people doing the actual work, it's been translated, diluted, and often completely transformed.
+However, by the time that message cascades down three levels and reaches the people doing the actual work, it's been translated, diluted, and often completely transformed.

 The clarity you feel as a leader is not the clarity your teams experience.